sylmester/cocoha/README.md

 ### 6. **Visualize Results**

-Run the notebook `figures/plot_results.ipynb` to generate and save figures.
+Run the notebooks in `figures/` to generate and save figures.

 ```bash
 # Example command to run the notebook